A brief history

 To meet this challenge, Environment Ministers called on the OECD to review environmental performance in member countries.
 This mandate was confirmed by the OECD Council meeting at Ministerial level in June 1991, and supported by the London G-7 economic summit in July 1991.

 The Environmental Performance Review (EPR) programme was launched in 1992.
 Reviews are conducted within a peer review framework, which is one of the OECD’s core working methods.
-To date, the OECD has conducted about 70 country reviews, including reviews of key partner countries like Brazil, China and South Africa.
+To date, the OECD has conducted over 80 country reviews, including reviews of key partner countries like Brazil, the People's Republic of China and South Africa.
 The reviews occur in cycles, and OECD countries are now being reviewed for the third time.

 review preparation and information collection